 Did you get that?
 Our thoughts can change our feelings.
 We so often believe the opposite, and feel a loss of control–we cannot help our feelings.
 While it is true that we have feelings, and understanding and naming them is necessary and helpful work, we don’t have to let those feelings control our thoughts and our behavior.
 We can notice our feelings, feel them, but then decide to redirect our thoughts.

 How can we do that?
-By engaging in today’s Presence Practice, which is simply to read through a chapter of the book of John (a theological biography of Jesus), and make note of the promises God makes within that single chapter.
+Today, try this Presence Practice: simply read through a chapter of the book of John (a theological biography of Jesus), and make note of the promises God makes within that single chapter.
 Then spend some time simply reflecting on those promises.

 The Bible says that if we meditate on God’s word, we’ll flourish, like a tree planted alongside a stream.
 Noting the promises and reminding ourselves that they are true, and they are for us–that’s what it means to meditate on Scripture.
 To consider God’s truth and let is soak into our souls.
 To draw it into ourselves, like a tree draws in water through its roots.